 Chris Maupin joined RMCA in February of 2011 and is the current President.
 Chris graduated from the University of Missouri with a B.A. in Business Management, History, and Sociology.
 Chris attended the University of London in 1994.
 Chris has worked for Shelter Insurance companies since 1988 and has run his own agency since 2003.
 Chris enjoys playing music and coaching youth sports.
 Chris is married to Amy and has a son named Carter.

-Michael Bieber joined RMCA in January 2012 and is the current Treasurer.
+Michael Bieber joined RMCA in January 2012 and is the current Vice President.
 Michael is an analyst with CoBiz Bank.
 He has a Business-Marketing degree from the University of Colorado, Boulder.
 Michael is a Colorado native who is proud to serve on the Board of Rocky Mountain Cancer Assistance.

-Eric Faddis joined the RMCA’s Board of Directors in August of 2013.
+Eric Faddis joined the RMCA’s Board of Directors in August of 2013 and is the current Secretary.
 As a local attorney in Colorado, Eric is dedicated to serving his community in both professional and philanthropic capacities.
 After obtaining a Bachelor of Science degree in Psychology from Colorado State University and a Juris Doctorate from the University of Denver Sturm College of Law, where he served as a Senior Editor on the DU Law Review, Eric was selected for a judicial clerkship with the Honorable Judge Margie Enquist.
 Eric’s other philanthropic activities include serving as a volunteer judge for the Denver Urban Debate League and a volunteer trial attorney for the Colorado Lawyer Committee’s Hate Crime Education Task Force.

 Rick joined the RMCA board in January, 2013.
 Rick is the Director of Sales and Marketing for Solve IT, one of our business partners.
 Rick has over 20 years of experience within the IT industry.
 Before Solve IT, Rick’s career evolved from desktop support to enterprise network support and design as well as co-founding his own IT services company.